Thoughts from our trip to Aruba

 The above photo is from the Mill Resort Hotel.
 The big white building in the backdrop is the popular Riu Palace Aruba.
-That hotel sits directly on Palm Beach (see photo below), so you get an idea of where the Mill Resort Hotel is located in relation to the beach.
+The hotel sits directly on Palm Beach (see photo below), so you get an idea of where the Mill Resort Hotel is located in relation to the beach.
 We had to cross a busy road and the beach access was about 1 kilometer from the hotel.
 Not a big deal, but we have preferred to be on the beach.

-In our opinion, both the Tropicana Resort and Mill Resort Hotel are quite dated and overpriced.
+In our opinion, both the Tropicana Resort and Mill Resort Hotel are dated and overpriced.
 The pools and grounds are decent, but not great.
-Our stay was fine, we don’t have any major complaints, but we felt like if we paid a little more we would have had a much better experience.
+Our stay was fine, we don’t have any complaints, but we felt like if we paid a little more we would have had a better experience.